|

 a vertical indicate that symmetry is fairly important.
 Efficiency is slightly reduced if one quarter of

-the circle is empty, and losses mount to as much as 3 dB if you can only lay radials in a semicircle.
+the circle is empty, and losses mount to as much as 3 dB (half your power!) if you can only lay

-However, substituting the missing radials with more, shorter ones in the directions that you can lay
+radials in a semicircle.
+However, substituting the missing radials with more, shorter ones in the

 Another fascinating insight from Rudy’s experiments is that numerous factors affect the